prisma-labs/konn/README.md

   .done()
 ```

-Kont's typings are smart enough to correctly handle lifecycle hook order, so this as an error for example:
+Konn's typings are smart enough to correctly handle lifecycle hook order, so this as an error for example:

 ```ts
 // Error!
 Foo provider is in an before-all-hook which cannot see the context from before-each hooks